-Position: Oppose Status: Senate Judiciary Committee
+Position: Oppose Status: Failed to pass out of Senate Judiciary Committee

 A person is exempt from firearm background checks if the person is a participant in the Address Confidentiality Program.

 January 24, 2019: Referred to Senate Judiciary Committee January 22, 2019: Introduced by Senator Kim Thatcher

 The Address Confidentiality Program is a substitute address and provides a free mail forwarding service.
 It helps survivors of domestic violence, sexual assault, stalking or human trafficking shield their physical address.

 Program participants are provided with a substitute address to use instead of their real address.
 Participants may use the substitute address for:

 - the delivery of first class, certified and registered mail,

 - obtaining an Oregon driver’s license or ID card,

 SB 646 provides an exemption from background checks for people enrolled in the Address Confidentiality Program which is not needed if a substitute address can be used.
 Rather than carving out exception to an effective law, a solution is to add the background check system to the Address Confidentiality Program list.